-3.5 The primary objective of the termination of the emergency is to facilitate the timely resumption of social and economic activity.
+3.43.5 The primary objective of the termination of the emergency is to facilitate the timely resumption of social and economic activity.

-3.6 A nuclear or radiological emergency should not be terminated until the necessary urgent and early protective actions have been implemented17.

-3.7 Prior to the termination of the emergency, the exposure situation should be well understood and confirmed to be stable.
-This means that the source has been brought under control, no further significant accidental releases or exposures resulting from the event are expected [2] and the likely future development of the situation is well understood.

-3.8 Prior to the termination of the emergency, the radiological situation should be well characterized, exposure pathways identified and doses18 assessed for affected populations19 (including those most vulnerable to radiation exposure, such as pregnant women and children).
-This characterization should consider the impact of lifting and adapting the protective actions implemented earlier in the emergency response and, where applicable, possible options for the future use of land and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be exploited).

-3.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the situation and its future development should be performed, consistent with Requirement 4 of GSR Part 7 [2].
-The hazard assessment should provide a basis to prepare for dealing with any future hazards associated with a new emergency situation that may occur in relation to the facility, activity or the source involved in the emergency considered for termination.

-3.10 On the basis of the hazard assessment, those events and associated areas that may warrant protective actions and other response actions including the actions that may be effective in mitigating the consequences should be identified, and the existing emergency arrangements should be reviewed20.
-The review should determine if there is a need to revise the existing emergency arrangements and/or to establish new arrangements.

-3.11 The emergency should not be terminated until revised or new emergency arrangements have been formulated and coordinated among the relevant response organizations.
-However, in some cases,
+- 3.53.6 A nuclear or radiological emergency should not be terminated until the necessary urgent and early protective actions have been implemented25. - 3.63.7 Prior to the termination of the emergency, the exposure situation should be well understood and confirmed to be stable.
+This means that the source has been brought under control, no further significant accidental releases or exposures resulting from the event are expected [2] and the likely future development of the situation is well understood. - 3.73.8 Prior to the termination of the emergency, the radiological situation should be well characterized, exposure pathways identified and doses 26 assessed for all affected populations 27 (including those most vulnerable to radiation exposure, such as pregnant women and children).
+This characterization should consider the impact of lifting and adapting the protective actions implemented earlier in the emergency response and, where applicable, possible options for the future use of land and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be exploited). - 3.83.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the situation and its future development should be performed, consistent with Requirement 4 of GSR Part 7 [2].
+The hazard assessment should provide a basis to prepare for dealing with any future hazards associated with a new emergency situation that may occur in relation to the facility, activity or the source involved in the emergency considered for termination. - 3.93.10 On the basis of the hazard assessment, those events and associated areas that may warrant protective actions and other response actions including the actions that may be effective in mitigating the consequences should be identified, and the existing emergency arrangements should be reviewed 28.
+The review should determine if there is a need to revise the existing emergency arrangements and/or to establish new arrangements. - 3.103.11 The emergency should not be terminated until revised or new emergency arrangements have been formulated and coordinated among the relevant response organizations.

-17 At the time of deciding on the termination of a nuclear or radiological emergency, some of these actions may be already under consideration to be adapted or lifted (e.g. evacuation).
+25 At the time of deciding on the termination of a nuclear or radiological emergency, some of these actions may be already under consideration to be adapted or lifted (e.g. evacuation).
 Other actions may remain in place in the longer term after the termination (e.g. restrictions on food, milk and drinking water), while some actions such as iodine thyroid blocking may have been implemented and require no further consideration during the transition phase.
 For more details see sub-section on Adapting and lifting protective actions (paras 4.70-4.101) in Section 4.

-18 Effective dose, equivalent dose to an organ or tissue and relative biological effectiveness (RBE) weighted absorbed dose in an organ or tissue, as appropriate.
-See GSG-2 [5] for further details.
+26 Effective dose, equivalent dose to an organ or tissue and relative biological effectiveness (RBE) weighted absorbed dose in an organ or tissue, as appropriate.
+See Ref.GSG-2 [5] for further details.

-19 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.
+27 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.

-20 This implies revision of existing emergency arrangements and/or introducing new arrangements to meet the new hazards.
+28 This implies revision of existing emergency arrangements and/or introducing new arrangements to meet the new hazards.
 For example, hazards associated with an NPP in normal operation and the associated emergency arrangements will differ from the hazards associated with an accident damaged NPP and its associated emergency arrangements.